-ONE OF THE MOST recent contributions to factor investing comes from Robert Novy-Marx, a finance professor at the University of Rochester (“The Other Side of Value: The Gross Profitability Premium,” Journal of Financial Economics, 2013, Vol. 108, No. 1).
+WHILE MANY OF THE relatively recent contributions to factor investing haven’t withstood close scrutiny, one has caught on—that from Robert Novy-Marx, a finance professor at the University of Rochester (“The Other Side of Value: The Gross Profitability Premium,” Journal of Financial Economics, 2013, Vol. 108, No. 1).
 He examined the stock market performance of companies based on their profitability, as measured by the ratio of gross profits to assets.
 Gross profits are a company’s revenues minus what it cost the company to make the goods that were sold.

 Don’t confuse gross profits with net income, which is the earnings number that investors typically look at.
 Novy-Marx notes that net income isn’t necessarily a good indicator of profitability because it can be depressed by, say, spending on research and development or an aggressive advertising campaign.
 That spending can mean greater profits down the road, yet it takes a short-term toll on reported earnings and thus can make companies look less profitable than they really are.